rafael1856/ai-chatsql/README.md

       export POSTGRES_HOST='localhost'
       export POSTGRES_PORT='5432'
     ```

-    In Windows, update your start.bat file with the corresponding values
-    for your database.

 4. Add your OpenAI API key in the user enviroment
     Linux bash, add to your .bashrc file: